auth0/angular2-jwt/README.md

 yarn add @auth0/angular-jwt
 ```

+**This library relies on the URL interface which is not supported in IE11.**
+To solve the IE11 compatibility, you can add a polyfill.

+- run `npm i --save url-polyfill`
+- add `import 'url-polyfill';` to `polyfills.ts` in your project

 ## Usage: Standalone

 If you are only interested in the JWT Decoder, and are not interested in extended